neelabhsinha/Leakage-Detection-in-Smart-Water-Distribution-Systems/README.md

 # Leakage-Detection-in-Smart-Water-Distribution-Systems

 This project was done in CSIR-CEERI, Pilani in the Cyber Physical Systems department under the mentorship of Principal Scientist [Dr. Bhausaheb Ashoke Botre](https://www.ceeri.res.in/profiles/bhausaheb-ashok-botre/).
+This repository contains the coding aspect of the project, where the collected data is used for training an ANN model to detect leakage.

 Data - Data was collected experimentally from an IOT-based Smart Water Grid testbed and thus can't be shared publically.